 If you’re considering Indiana Tech housing for the first time, we suggest that you take a look at our residence hall options.
 Keep in mind freshmen are generally housed in Pierson or Warrior Row C.

 - Pierson Hall

 - Evans-Kimmell Hall

 - Warrior Row C: Traditional

 - New Hall – (Opening Fall 2019.
 To view renderings, visit Residence Halls)

 Living Learning Communities

-Tech will have two living learning communities (LLCs) in 2019-20; the Honors community in Evans-Kimmell Hall and a newly forming community called “Well @ Tech” which will be housed on 1st and 2nd floors in Oropeza Hall.
-LLCs are intentionally designed communities for students who have like interests and want a specific experience as part of living on campus.
+Living Learning Communities (LLCs) are intentionally designed for students who have like interests and want a specific experience as part of living on campus.
+Tech will have two living learning communities (LLCs) in 2019-20; the Honors LLC in Evans-Kimmell Hall and a new in fall 2019 a community called “Well @ Tech” which will be housed on 1st and 2nd floors in Oropeza Hall.

-Honors students will discuss with faculty, local leaders, and other students how the interconnection of the sciences, humanities and technology are at work.
-This will occur as part of dialogue, connecting discussion with course content, and exploring a variety of topics such as ethics in the global arena to recognizing the importance of diversity and inclusion.
-To be considered, students must be admitted into the Honors program and completion of a supplemental questionnaire upon expression of interest.
+In the Honors LLC students interact with faculty, local leaders, and other students about the interconnection of the sciences, humanities and technology.
+This happens through dialogue, connecting discussion with course content, and exploring a variety of topics such as ethics in the global arena to recognizing the importance of diversity and inclusion.
+Students first must be admitted into the Honors program and complete a supplemental questionnaire expressing interest for consideration.

-Assignments to Evans-Kimmell Hall are double occupancy rooms and require a full meal plan for first-year students.
+Assignments to Evans-Kimmell Hall and Oropeza Hall are double occupancy rooms and require a full meal plan for first-year students.